-Lab Notebook Guidelines
+Lab Notebook Guidelines and Grading Rubric

 The notebook MUST be bound (spiral notebooks are not accepted).
 NOTEBOOK MUST BE COMPLETED IN PEN.
-Leave the first two pages of the notebook blank.
+Leave the first 2 pages of the notebook blank.
 At the top of these two pages, write TABLE OF CONTENTS.
 Over the course of the lab, # the pages in the notebook.
 In the table of contents, write the name of each experiment on a separate line.
-Next to the experiment name, write the page #s that the experiment work is on.
+Next to the experiment name, write the page #s that the experiment work is one.
 The table of contents does not need to be more detailed than that.